Rethinking Ministry in the CPCE: Responding to Diversification through Ministry, Ordination, Episkopé

 12:30 Lunch Break

-The Lunch will be served at the venue.
+The Lunch will be served at the venue - in the cafetaria.

-In this time slot the discussion on the ten recommendations and preparation are open.
-Also the two sessions of group work are prepared.
+Also the two sessions of group work are introduced.

 At 3 p.m. we will enter a coffee break.